isomerpages/moe-henryparkpri/_distinctive-programmes/Applied Learning Programme/Green School.md

 **G**rowing Environment Leaders

-Collaboration with community (Hillview Connections) to learn about making Eco Enzymes
+* Collaboration with community (Hillview Connections) to learn about making Eco Enzymes

-Reaching out to the community to share their initiative of cutting down on the use of plastic bags.
+* Reaching out to the community to share their initiative of cutting down on the use of plastic bags.

-Playing the role of Environmental Leaders at Maker Extravaganza 2019
+* Playing the role of Environmental Leaders at Maker Extravaganza 2019

-Going through the experience of theme based “Amazing Race” so as to equip themselves with the skills to come up with one in school.
+* Going through the experience of theme based “Amazing Race” so as to equip themselves with the skills to come up with one in school.

-Presenting to the school community on environmental issues
+* Presenting to the school community on environmental issues

-Reaching out to the community through the news
+* Reaching out to the community through the news

-Students attending workshops (Environment Champions, Community in Nature Ambassadors)
+* Students attending workshops (Environment Champions, Community in Nature Ambassadors)

+**R**educing Waste

+* Food waste recycling
+* Recycling Initiatives to create awareness through visual reminders
+* Recycling Facilities (Paper, Plastic, Cans, Tetra Paks, e-Waste)

+**E**co Friendly Facilities

+* Use of solar panels
+* Hydroponics facilities
+* Food Waste Recycling Machine
+* Noticeboards to share with students the water and energy and their conservation

+**E**nhancing Biodiversity

+* Flower Garden
+* Eco Pond
+* Fern Garden
+* Edible Garden
+* Terrarium
+* Around the school

+**N**urturing a Caring School

+* Commemoration of World Water Day
+* Commemoration of Earth Week
+* Commemoration of No Plastic Week
+* (Reaching out to the community) Tree Planting at Pine Grove NC
+* (Reaching out to the community) Wall Mural Painting at Van Kleef Centre
+*  Adoption of Sungei Ulu Pandan and Annual Litter Picking at the vicinity